The Domestic Violence and Mental Health Collaboration Project

 The King County Coalition Against Domestic Violence coordinates this project to make services more accessible, holistic, and effective for survivors of domestic violence with mental health concerns and to strengthen collaboration among service providers.

-The Collaboration Project has 4 phases: Planning, Implementation, Continuation, and Expansion.
+The Collaboration Project has 5 phases: Planning, Implementation, Continuation, Expansion and Exploration.

 Planning Phase and Implementation Phase partners: City of Seattle Human Services Department’s Domestic Violence and Sexual Assault Prevention Division, Consejo Counseling and Referral Service, New Beginnings, Seattle Counseling Service, and Sound Mental Health.